Charles P. Crane Generating Station: Coal delivery

 Coal was delivered to the generating station by a dedicated rail spur used by the Norfolk Southern Railway that connects to Amtrak's Northeast Corridor line.
 Regulatory approval to construct facilities allowing delivery by barge using a dredged channel from the Chesapeake Bay was granted in 2006.
 The cyclone boilers required the use of medium-sulfur, low-fusion coal, which was supplied mainly using North Appalachian Pittsburgh Seam 8 coal.
 The station used approximately 950,000 tons of coal each year.

 History

 The two cyclone boiler units were originally oil-fired.
 Unit 1 went into operation in 1961 and unit 2 in 1963.
-These two units were modified to use coal as their primary fuel following an order by the Department of Energy under the Energy Supply and Environmental Coordination Act of 1974.
+These two units were initially fueled by eastern bituminous coal, then modified to use fuel oil as their primary fuel following an order by the Department of Energy under the Energy Supply and Environmental Coordination Act of 1974.
+They were then converted back to coal in 1980, with the addition of the second and third utility sized baghouses in the US, the first being at Brunner Island Steam Electric Station.

 The station was named for Charles P. Crane, who from 1950 to 1957 was president of the Baltimore Gas and Electric Company, the predecessor company of Constellation Energy, and its chairman from 1955 to 1961.